DataDog/documentation/content/en/real_user_monitoring/browser/data_collected.md

 ## Default attributes

-Each of these five event types have the following attributes attached by default.
-So you can use these regardles of the type of RUM Event you are querying for.
+Each of these event types has the following attributes attached by default.
+So you can use them regardless of the RUM event type being queried.

 ### Core